 In the above code:

-• "localhost" is the server (usually localhost when working on a local server).
+is the server (usually localhost when working on a local server)."root"

-• "root" is the MySQL username (default for local environments).
+is the MySQL username (default for local environments).""

-• "" is the MySQL password (leave empty if there is no password for the root user).
+is the MySQL password (leave empty if there is no password for the root user)."signup_form"

-Once the code is implemented, you can test it on your local or live server.
-Make sure the database connection is correct, and the form data is being entered properly.
-Check the email confirmation functionality to see if users are receiving welcome emails.
+Once the code is imposed and implemented in the local or live server, check if the code runs perfectly and is working as intended.
+Just check if the database connection is set properly if the form data is correctly entered into the database.
+Check the email confirmation now to see if users receive welcome emails.

 Php complete form